 “To stay competitive in the market, organizations must define and implement new projects and enhance the capabilities of their business,” Mirhadi says.
 Reasons for project creation, she adds, often include:

-Project management helps ensure that everyone assigned to a project knows their individual contribution expectations within the project.
+Project management helps ensure that each individual assigned to a project knows how they are expected to contribute to the project.

 Communication